Security Deposits

 Where is my security deposit?

-If your apartment building has 6 or more apartments, your landlord must place your security deposit in a separate savings account.
-Your landlord must also notify you in writing of the name and address of the bank.
-The landlord may keep 1% of the balance of the account each year, but the rest belongs to you.
-The landlord does not have to give you the interest each year.
-The landlord does have to return the interest with the security deposit when you move.
+If your apartment building has six (6) or more units, your landlord must place your security deposit in a separate, interest-earning savings account.
+Additionally, your landlord must notify you, in writing, of the name and address of the bank.
+The landlord may retain 1% of the account's balance annually, while the remainder belongs to you.
+Although the landlord is not required to give you the interest each year, they must return it along with the security deposit when you move.

-If there are less than 6 rental units in the building where you live, the landlord is only required to put the security in a separate bank account.
-This account does not have to pay interest.
+If there are fewer than six (6) rental units in the building where you reside, the landlord is only required to deposit the security deposit in a separate bank account.
+This account does not need to bear interest.

 When can my landlord keep the security deposit?

-Your landlord can keep the deposit if you damaged the apartment beyond normal wear and tear.
-Your landlord can only keep as much as is needed to fix the damage.
-The landlord is required to provide you with an itemized list of the repairs that he proposes are the reason for not giving the deposit back.
-Be sure to follow up and ask to see the receipts for the repairs.
-You should get back whatever part of the security deposit that your landlord did not use.
+Your landlord can keep the deposit if you damaged the unit beyond normal wear and tear.
+However, your landlord can only keep as much money as is needed to fix the damage.
+The landlord must provide you with an itemized list of the repairs they allege are the reason for keeping some or all of your security deposit.
+Follow up with your landlord after the move-out inspection and request a copy of the repair receipts.
+You should get back whatever part of the security deposit your landlord did not use to make repairs.

-Your landlord does not have to return your security deposit before you move out, or on the day that you move.
-If you rented the apartment on or after July 14, 2019, the landlord must return the security deposit within 14 days after you move out of the apartment.
-If the landlord plans to keep some or all of your deposit, the landlord must give you an itemized statement explaining this within 14 days of your move out.
-If the landlord does not do this, they forfeit any right to keep any part of the deposit.
-For rentals before July 14, 2019, the landlord must return the security deposit within a reasonable time, usually 30 days.
+Your landlord is not required to return your security deposit before you move out or on the day you vacate the rental unit.
+If you leased the apartment on or after July 14, 2019, the landlord must return the security deposit within 14 days after you vacate the unit.
+If the landlord plans to retain some or all of your deposit, they must provide you with an itemized statement within 14 days of your move-out.
+If the landlord does not do this, they forfeit their right to keep any part of the deposit.
+For rentals before July 14, 2019, the landlord must return the security deposit within a reasonable timeframe, typically 30 days.

 How do I protect myself from the landlord unfairly claiming that I damaged the apartment?

-To best protect yourself, you should remember to request an inspection from your landlord both when you move in and when you move out.
-After you or the landlord give notice to end the lease (unless you end it on less than two weeks’ notice), the landlord has to notify you in writing of your right to request an inspection of the apartment.
+To best protect yourself, you should remember to request an inspection from your landlord when you move in and when you move out of the unit.
+After you or the landlord gives notice to end the lease (unless you provide fewer than two weeks' notice), the landlord has to notify you in writing of your right to request an inspection of the rental unit.
 You have a right to be present at this inspection.
-The landlord should give you at least two days’ notice about when the inspection is going to take place.
-The inspection needs to happen at least a week before you move out.
-After the inspection, the landlord should provide you with an itemized statement describing why they are proposing to deduct any portion of the deposit.
-This gives you a chance to fix any of these conditions before you move out.
+The landlord should give you at least two days’ notice regarding when the inspection will take place.
+The inspection should occur at least a week before you move out.
+After the inspection, the landlord should provide you with an itemized statement describing why they propose deducting any portion of your security deposit.
+This allows you time to fix any of these conditions before you move out.
 You should also take pictures when you move out.
-If you can, get somebody to carefully check over the apartment.
+Ask an outside party to inspect the apartment carefully, if possible.
 Make sure you return the key on time.
-This will help you win if you have to sue your landlord to get your deposit back.
+These steps may help you win if you need to sue your landlord in Small Claims Court to recover your deposit.

 How do I get my security deposit back?

-If the landlord refuses to return the security deposit on time, you may have to sue the landlord in Small Claims Court.
-The Court may award you damages for any part of your security deposit that should have been returned.
-If your landlord did not follow the rules described above, or mixed your deposit with the landlord’s own money, you should make sure you tell this to the court.
-The court may decide that by violating these rules the landlord forfeited the right to keep any portion of your security deposit.
-If you rented the property after July 14, 2019, and the landlord willfully violated the security deposit rules, the court may also award punitive damages, an amount of money intended to punish outrageous behavior, that are twice your actual damages.
+If your landlord refuses to return your security deposit without receipts, fails to provide an itemized list of deductions, or does not return your security deposit within 14 days of your move-out date, you may wish to file a lawsuit in Small Claims Court.
+The court may award you damages for any portion of your security deposit that should have been returned.
+You should inform the court if your landlord did not follow the aforementioned rules or mixed your deposit with their money.
+The court may determine that by violating these rules, the landlord forfeited the right to keep any part of your security deposit.
+If you rented the property after July 14, 2019, and the landlord willfully violated the security deposit rules, the court may award punitive damages of up to twice your original claim.
+Punitive damages penalize outrageous behavior, such as retaining a tenant’s deposit without just cause.

 When should I take my landlord to Small Claims Court?

-Go to Small Claims Court if your landlord says that you damaged the apartment or owe back rent and you can prove that you did not cause the damage and do not owe rent.
-You may also go to Small Claims Court if the landlord failed to return the security deposit and did not account for any deductions.
+You may consider filing a lawsuit in Small Claims Court if your landlord says that you damaged the apartment or owe back rent, and you can prove that you did not cause the damage and do not owe rent.
+You may also go to Small Claims Court if the landlord fails to return the security deposit and does not account for any deductions.

-Small Claims Court is designed to be simple.
-You can sue another person without having a lawyer represent you.
-If your landlord refuses to give back your deposit because they claim that you damaged the apartment, you should bring witnesses, photos and other evidence with you to court to prove that you did not cause the damage.
-If your landlord refuses to give back your deposit because they claim that you owe back rent, you should bring with you to court copies of rent receipts, money orders and canceled checks that you used to pay your rent.
+Small Claims Court is designed to be a simple, inexpensive, and informal court where individuals can sue for money without the need for a lawyer.
+Small Claims Courts based in cities can award up to $5,000, while Small Claims Courts in towns and villages can award up to $3,000.
+If your landlord refuses to return your security deposit because they claim you damaged the apartment, you may want to file an action against them in Small Claims Court.
+You should bring witnesses, photographs, and other evidence to court to prove that you did not cause the damage.
+If your landlord refuses to return your deposit because they claim that you owe back rent, you should bring with you to court copies of rent receipts, money orders, and canceled checks that you used to pay your rent.

 (c) Legal Assistance of Western New York, Inc. ®